 One of my core values is kindness.
 I am convinced that if everyone committed to being as kind as possible to everyone that the world would be a better place.
 In that brief moment that I checked myself, I resolved to re-commit myself to acting out kindness to the best of my ability to my fellow travelers.

-I see it this way, everyone has burdens on their back.
+Everyone has burdens on their back.
 Some have a few, light burdens, most of us have a moderate load, with times of heaviness, and some carry a constant, enormous load.
 With every interaction, we possess the ability to either add to the load of others by rude, unkind or blunt words; or take from the load with kindness, smiles and encouragement.
-Either way, it costs us nothing.
+Either way it costs nothing to give.

-I think it’s important to add, that your own kindness benefits you as well.
-Being nice is one of life’s truly win/win scenarios.
+Your own kindness benefits you as well, treating those you encounter with decency is one of life’s truly win/win scenarios.
 Just like smiling improves your mood, so does kindness.
 There is incredible power in giving tiny bits of yourself in acts of goodness.